HM Prison Greenock

 HMP Greenock is a prison located in Greenock, Scotland, serving designated courts in western Scotland by holding male prisoners on remand, and short-term convicted prisoners.
 It also provides a national facility for selected prisoners serving 12 years or over, affording them the opportunity for progression towards release.
 It also accommodates a small number of female prisoners ranging from remand to long-term.
 Although officially labelled as HMP Greenock, it continues to be known by its original name Gateside Prison.

-Senior Management

-HMP Greenock's Governor is Mrs Morag Stirling and the Deputy Governor is Mr. Gerry Watt.

 Residential areas

 HMP Greenock is divided into five separate residential areas.

 Arran and Bute

 Work began to build Arran and Bute halls in August 2013, with work completed in July 2014.
 These Halls are a new type of facility called Community Integration Units (CIU) They will hold 8 and 6 prisoners respectively, who will use their time there as a stepping stone in to the community.

 Ailsa Hall

 Ailsa Hall is the Prison's largest hall with a design capacity of 131, although this is usually exceeded.
 It holds remand prisoners, short term prisoners (STPs) and a small selection of long term prisoners (LTPs).
 This hall is all single-cell accommodation with electric power in cells and integral sanitation facilities.